SinixND/roguelike/README.md

 [x] Implement zoom

+[x] Check class design (see notes); make diagram to track classes

-[-] Command pattern for rendering and layers (not implemented, words poorly when commands created in a loop)
+[-] Command pattern for rendering and layers (not implemented -> need to handle abiguous keys in SparseSet)